ryonakano/dotfiles/README.md

 - Fedora 41

 ## Installation
-You'll need `make` for easier installation of dotfiles.
+You'll need `git` and `make` commands installed on your system for easier installation of dotfiles.
 Then install chezmoi and install dotfiles with:

 ```